jfisch87/which-subreddit/README.md

 | SVC Degrees | 2, 3|

 Dialing in more of the features and iterating more could yield better results.
 Additionally, using cloud computing and AWS could allow me to use a larger dataset in a reasonable amount of time.
 Also, looking at more recent posts than just the all-time top posts should help narrow down results because language and terms can change over time in these subreddits.
 When both involved looking at current events recency can be important.

+**Note:** I had to remove the .csvs of my data since they were too large to upload to GitHub.
+I still have them on my local machine.